Gardiner Yellowstone Bridge Project

 The bridge is located in Gardiner on U.S. Highway 89 spanning the Yellowstone River that runs through the middle of town.
 Gardiner serves as a major entry point to Yellowstone National Park, which attracts about four million visitors annually.

 The project will occur in two phases and MDT has timed construction to minimize impacts on the traveling public, especially motorists visiting the park.
 Phase 1 will entail rehabilitation of one lane of the bridge and its approaches starting in early September 2019, continuing through mid-November 2019.
-Phase 2 construction on the opposite lane and approaches will start in early April 2020 and end early June 2020.
+Phase 2 construction on the opposite lane and approaches will start March 9 and end early June 2020.
 The construction schedule will avoid most of the peak of tourist season in mid-June, July, and August.

 Impacts to the Public